 Doctrine2 behavioral extensions

-This package contains extensions for Doctrine2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine2 more efficiently.
-This package contains mostly used behaviors which can be easily attached to your event system of Doctrine2 and handle the records being flushed in the behavioral way.
-List of extensions:
+This package contains extensions for Doctrine ORM and MongoDB ODM that offer new functionality or tools to use Doctrine more efficiently.
+These behaviors can be easily attached to the event system of Doctrine and handle the records being flushed in a behavioral way.

 - Sluggable - urlizes your specified fields into single unique slug